 Then it happened, for the very first time, this trance like state where your spirit goes somewhere but your body remains involved in what you are doing.
 It was as if I was having an outer body experience.

 I knew where I was but it was dark and all I could hear was this angelic voice singing "Memory, all alone in the moonlight, I can smile at the old days, I was beautiful then.
 I remember the time I knew what happiness was, Let the memory live again".
 My voice, mixed with this reverb that the console guy had added to my vocals made the whole experience surreal.
 I was completely lost in the moment.
 When the last note of the song ended in my ears, I opened my eyes to see the console guy and my brother's girlfriend staring at me in disbelief.

 I remember him coming into the booth and being very complimentary and insisting I do a few more songs.
 To which I indulged.
-I picked “The Way We Were”, one of my favorite songs and “My Way”, which I knew was one of my brother Walter’s favorite songs (it actually played at his funeral).
+I picked "The Way We Were", one of my favourite songs and "My Way", which I knew was one of my brother Walter's favourite songs (it actually played at his funeral).

 The whole experience of that day was one I will never quite forget.
 Little did I know that It would become the beginning of my musical journey.

 When my brother unwrapped that tape and played it, I expected him, and everyone else in the room, to tease me and make fun of it but it wasn't the case.
 He was floored and so was everyone else.
 The silence in that room was deafening and they were all staring straight me in complete awe.
 It was the first time in my life where I felt "seen"... and heard.
 More so, I felt really special in his eyes and from that moment on, he would take on a very supportive role in my musical journey.
 Paying for demos, driving me to and from studios to work with different producers, showing up wherever and whenever I was performing.
 He was not only proud of me, he was convinced I was going to be the next big star!

 A unique way to pay tribute to my beloved brother and keep his memory alive.